-Also, if you follow Ochocinco on Twitter, then you have a clearer picture of his personality, and how he interacts with other celebrities across the sports and entertainment world.
+Also, if you follow Ochocinco on Twitter, then you have a clearer picture of his personality.
+You know how he interacts with other celebrities across the sports world.

-Therefore, it will come as no surprise that Ochocinco has two cents on the LeBron James free agency story in the NBA.
+Therefore, it comes as no surprise that Ochocinco has two cents on the LeBron James free agency story.